JamesMcGuigan/ai-games/games/connectx/README.md

 The pure python implementation (without numba) was able to get to depth=7 on the first move, climbing to depth=12 during the midgame, compared with depth=5-7 for the object oriented AlphaBetaAgent.
 This translates to a depth advantage of 2-5.

 AlphaBetaAgentBitboard is able to beat the depth=4 Kaggle Negamax agent quite easily.

-Despite its depth advantage, it only manages ~50% winrate against AlphaBetaAgent with its stronger (but slower) LibertiesHeuristic.
-Bitboard performance might be still be improved upon as it may be more suited to numba optimization, and a better bitboard heuristic may still be possible.
+AlphaBetaAgentBitboard with the original first-pass bitboard heuristic scored a 55% winrate against object-oriented AlphaBetaAgent with its slower (but stronger) LibertiesHeuristic.
+A small improvement using  `math.log2() % 1 == 0` to heavily discount single square lines improved the winrate to 70%.
+Adding in a bonus double_attack_score for overlapping connect4 lines reduced the score at first to 55% with a large percentage of draws.
+This was tweaked to only include connect4s that overlaped via a single square (mostly those pointing in different directions) which boosted the winrate to 80%.
+Hyperparemeter optimization resulting in `double_attack_score=0.5` finally achieved a 100% winrate.

 # Future Ideas
 - Create an opening book